 ‘Fungi and the Environment’

-Cranfield University, on behalf of the British Mycological Society Fungal Biology Research (FBR) Committee, is pleased to host the BMS Annual Conference, taking place 23rd-26th August 2021.
+Cranfield University, on behalf of the British Mycological Society, is pleased to host the BMS Annual Conference, 4-7 April 2022.

-The BMS Conference 2021 Organising Committee invites you to present your latest research during this event.
-Please submit your abstract for consideration using the abstract submission template.
-The maximum length on the abstract is 300 words and needs to be written in English.
-All abstract submissions will undergo reviewing prior to acceptance.
+The BMS Conference 2022 Organising Committee invites presentations of the latest developments and research from all areas of mycology.
+Please submit your abstract for consideration under one of the conference sessions (below) using the abstract submission template.
+All abstract submissions will undergo review prior to acceptance.

 Session 1: Fungi in the built environment

 Session 5: Climate change and interactions with fungi

 Please send all completed abstract submissions to: email@example.com.

 The provisional programme can be found below.
 This will be updated as speakers and sessions are finalised.